 Let’s face it, at 80% of meetings with prospects, they tell you they have “already a good service in place” and are not dissatisfied with their current situation.
 And why shouldn’t they?
-Your rival competitor has also good salespeople, good products and service and their prices were probably right for your prospect.
-High chances your contact was one of the main drivers in the purchasing process.
-So, expect some ego defense or resistance and be not surprised to hear just plain denial that they need anything at all.
+Your rival competitor has also good salespeople, good products and services, and their prices were probably right for your prospect.
+High chance your contact was one of the main drivers in the purchasing process.
+So, expect some ego defence or resistance and be not surprised to hear just plain denial that they need anything at all.

 That doesn’t mean your prospect has no issues or challenges.
-Companies always want to advance and with that comes changes, however many don’t see the point of drastic changes.
-They prefer to stick what they have and find ways to work around their challenges with their current supplier, instead of making big decisions like changing to another supplier.
+Companies always want to advance, and with that comes changes; however, many don’t see the point of drastic changes.
+They prefer to stick to what they have and find ways to work around their challenges with their current supplier instead of making big decisions like changing to another supplier.

-First of all that would mean spending time with you, someone they actually don’t know yet.
+First of all, that would mean spending time with you, someone they actually don’t know yet.
 Why would they do that?
-In their mind this can be an absolute waste of time in particular if you would behave like many other salespeople do; coming half prepared to the meeting, asking endless questions designed to get the prospect to reveal their problem areas, which is actually to the benefit for the salesperson, not the customer.
-On top of that their “sales solutions” are predictably followed by rambling on why their company is so good and solves all the prospect’s “pains”.
-Prospects have been through this so many times and it becomes boring.
-And by the way, who says the new supplier – you – have all the solutions?
+In their mind, this can be an absolute waste of time, in particular, if you behave like many other salespeople do, coming half prepared to the meeting, asking endless questions designed to get the prospect to reveal their problem areas, which is actually to the benefit for the salesperson, not the customer.
+On top of that, their “sales solutions” are predictably followed by rambling on why their company is so good and solves all the prospect’s “pains”.
+Prospects have been through this so many times, and it becomes boring.
+And by the way, who says the new supplier – you – has all the solutions?
 Going with something new and unknown looks a lot less attractive and does not make sense from a buyer’s point of view.
-Staying with what you have is a typical prospect behavior called “the status quo”.
+Staying with what you have is a typical prospect behaviour called “the status quo”.
 I am sure you recognize this.

-Instead, focus on your prospect’s business and share what you identified as trends, insights, ideas that you notice with other customers similar to your prospect.
-What challenges did they have, what did they do to overcome these?
-Are they producing now better results?
+Instead, focus on your prospect’s business and share what you identified as trends, insights, and ideas that you notice with other customers similar to your prospect.
+What challenges did they have, and what did they do to overcome these?
+Are they producing better results?
 How can you help to identify growth opportunities for your prospect?
-What do you see as changes in their industry, has the prospect noticed the same?
+What do you see as changes in their industry?
+Has the prospect noticed the same?
 Have they identified opportunities to capitalize on these changes?
 If not, how can you help?

 These types of conversations are much more appreciated by buyers and their teams.
 Changing the status quo is something you do with them, not to them.
 A change needs to make sense to the buyer and cannot be pushed.